Introduction

 Connecting to the database

-You can use the script dbclient-fetcher
+You can use our utility tool dbclient-fetcher

-to download and install it.
-Using this script is
+to download and install the

-[10:48] Scalingo ~ $ dbclient-fetcher mongo
+[10:48] Scalingo ~ $ dbclient-fetcher mysql

 ---> Download and extract the database CLI